aeluro1/geddit/README.md

 ## Features
 * Back up your ***entire saved history (>1000 items)*** from a .csv file provided by Reddit
 * Download saved text posts and media content (gifs, videos, albums) from a variety of sources
+* Extract deleted media using pushshift, cached reddit previews, and the wayback machine
 * Store a record of all saved and unsaved posts locally, skipping already-saved posts in subsequent program executions

 ## Preparing the config files